jsudiaman/fogbugz-to-github/README.md

 # FogBugz to GitHub (FB2GH)
 ![Logo](http://sudicode.com/images/fb2gh-logo.png)
-**FB2GH** is designed to help you programatically migrate your [FogBugz cases](https://www.fogcreek.com/fogbugz/) into [GitHub issues](https://guides.github.com/features/issues/).
+**FB2GH** is designed to help you programmatically migrate your [FogBugz cases](https://www.fogcreek.com/fogbugz/) into [GitHub issues](https://guides.github.com/features/issues/).
 It also can alternatively serve as a lightweight Java API for FogBugz or GH Issues.

 ## Usage
 ```java